Judiciary of India: Judicial hierarchy

+Courts structure

 Supreme Court

 The Supreme Court is the highest court established by the Constitution.
 The Constitution states that the Supreme Court is a federal court, guardian of the Constitution, and the highest court of appeal.
 Articles 124 to 147 of the Constitution lay down the court's composition and jurisdiction.
 Primarily, it is an appellate court that takes up appeals against judgments of the High Courts of the states and territories.
 It also takes writ petitions in cases of serious human rights violations or any petition filed under Article 32, which is the right to a constitutional remedy, or if a serious case involves needs immediate resolution.

 The Supreme Court comprises the Chief Justice and 33 judges.

-It first sat on 26 January 1950, the day India's constitution came into force, and thereafter delivered more than 24,000 reported judgements.
+It first sat on 26 January 1950, the day India's Constitution came into force, and thereafter delivered more than 24,000 reported judgements.

 Proceedings are conducted in English only.
 The Supreme Court Rules of 1966 were framed under Article 145 of the Constitution, which exists to regulate its practices and procedures.
 Article 145 was amended and is governed by the Supreme Court Rules of 2013.